jewelsofthought/neshama/site/posts/tol/old/tae/tae_questions.md

 If 1000 people could think one thought, have a common goal, and work towards it....
 Unity is strength What if 1000 became 100,000, what would the effect be?

-And 1 million – what that be enough to change the course of humanity’s future?
+And 1 million – what that be enough to change the course of humanity's future?

-The idea is extremely simple, based on one of the oldest ideas around “Unity is strength.
-Divided we fall, united we stand”.
+The idea is extremely simple, based on one of the oldest ideas around "Unity is strength.
+Divided we fall, united we stand".
 The more people we can get acting in a co-ordinated way to produce the kind of lifestyle they dream of, environmentally and in other areas, that is, the more results we will be able to achieve.

 There are easily more than a million of us with the same dream, with the same desire.
 We know and have known for a while now that if we do not do something soon, we are going to enter some extremely difficult times - which have now arrived.
 I know, I know, we have been hearing it for years, and look, everything looks fine - doesn't it?